waveclaw/puppet-subscription_manager/README.md

 to cause the custom types to be synced to the local libdir (`puppet master --configprint libdir`).

-If you use the [Puppet Development Kit](https://puppet.com/docs/pdk/1.x/pdk.html), this module is PDK compatible.
+If you use the [Puppet Development Kit](https://www.puppet.com/docs/pdk/latest/pdk_install.html), this module is PDK 3.0+ compatible.

-### Deprication Warnings
+### Deprecation Warnings

 Support for Ruby 1.8.7 and older is ad-hoc at best.
 Modern `rake` and `json_pure` require newer releases.